xpepermint/approvedjs/README.md

   type: 'string'
 });

-await schema.filter();
+data = await schema.filter(data); // check the API for method options
 ```

-We define a filter and then call the `filter` method to extract, cast and modify the input object.
-After the `filter` method call the `schema.data` holds only the email field.
+We define a filter and then we call the `filter` method to extract, cast and modify the data object.

 Let's continue by adding validations.
 We need to verify the email before we store it to the database.